Deaf + Mental Health Access

 Four years later, I finally found a Deaf counselor 20 minutes away!
 I couldn’t believe my luck.
 When I met her, I found out that she had worked at the same deaf institute and also had an awful experience.
 My fears from the previous counselor stirred up again but luckily she didn’t rant about that in our sessions.
 Still, I found myself not being able to fully open up to her.
 Why?
 I have finally found a good Deaf counselor.
 At this point, I had gone so long with no interactions with a Deaf person.
 I was lonely.
 I missed having Deaf friends.
 I found that we had a lot in common with hobbies and our mainstreamed background.
 I enjoyed going to counseling only because of our interactions.
 I wanted to be friends with her outside of the office.
 I didn’t open up because I didn’t want her to be turned her off from being friends with me in the future.
 Eventually one day, I told her I was ready to move on.

 I went a year until my grandpa passed away.
 It was first close family death that I had to deal with.
 I tried to go as long as possible to handle it on my own.
 I knew I had to reach out to her.
 I felt sad because I felt that the chance of being friends with her was getting low.
 I started seeing her again until the pandemic hit.
 The pandemic forced us to do the sessions virtually.
-I hated that so much!
+I disliked that so much!
 The sessions would freeze a lot and prior to the pandemic, I’ve found it difficult to really open up over video-conferencing.
 I fell out of touch with her.

 It’s interesting to compare the experiences with all of the counselors I’ve seen.
 My life as a Deaf person has a LOT to do with my identity, the experiences in my daily life, the way I think, the way I do things and the challenges.
 I was so frustrated that I should feel lucky to find a Deaf counselor but I realized it didn’t work because I didn’t grow.
 I didn’t vent.
 I didn’t get what I needed.
 I was so lonely that I ruined it with the last counselor, I should have not been limited to only her.
 I should have many options like hearing people do.
 There needs to be more Deaf counselors available for all Deaf people, not just me.
 My experience is just one example of what other Deaf people go through in finding the help that they need.

 I live in Connecticut which is more congested and busier than the rural community I grew up in Upstate New York.
 I do have access to a lot more here.
-I still don’t have what I need.
+I STILL don’t have what I need.
 I can’t imagine how much hard this would be on me if I remained in Upstate New York.
 Mental Health shouldn’t be a low priority for the Deaf community.
 Mental Health isn’t something to mess with.

 I am also surprised (and also not) by the lack of counselors available online after the pandemic.
 All counselors had been forced to go virtual.
 This should’ve allowed more accessibility for Deaf/HOH people!
 It always was difficult even before the pandemic for us to find that help but you would’ve thought with everyone being remote, it would give us even MORE options!